Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Clipped Affine Policy

 We first consider the case of deterministic channel SNR coefficient, corresponding to the quasi-static fading scenario.
 In this case, $\Gamma = \expect \Gamma = 1$ and the Bellman equation~\eqref{eq:bellman} reduces to

 where $h(b) \eqdef h(b,1)$ is the reduced form of $h(b,\gamma)$.
-The equation~\eqref{eq:bellman2} is still difficult to solve in general, so we focus on two special cases of energy arrival distributions: \begin{enumerate} \item One-point distribution: $E \sim \onepoint{e}$, where $e \in [0,c]$. \item Bernoulli distribution: $E \sim \bernoulli_p$, where $p\in (0,1)$. \end{enumerate} These cases represent two extremes: the most stable and unstable energy-supply scenarios.
+The equation~\eqref{eq:bellman2} is still difficult to solve in general, so we focus on two special cases of energy-arrival distributions: \begin{enumerate} \item One-point distribution: $E \sim \onepoint{e}$, where $e \in [0,c]$. \item Bernoulli distribution: $E \sim \bernoulli_p$, where $\bernoulli_p \geqdef \bernoulli_{p,c}$ and $p\in (0,1)$. \end{enumerate} These cases represent two extremes: the most stable and unstable energy-supply scenarios.
 A promising way is to derive a parameterized function that closely approximates the relative-value functions in both scenarios.

 For the one-point distribution $\onepoint{e}$, it is clear that the maximum throughput is $r(e)$.
 As for the Bernoulli distribution $\bernoulli_p$, the maximum throughput was obtained in~\cite{kazerouni2015optimal,shaviv2015capacity,shaviv2016universally}.
 However, their associated relative-value functions have not been investigated.
 The next two theorems give the solutions to~\eqref{eq:bellman2} in the two cases, respectively.